-This fact sheet answers questions about a first AAT review of a Centrelink Disability Support Pension (DSP) decision in the Social Services and Child Support Division
+This fact sheet answers questions about applying to the AAT for a first review of a Centrelink decision about a Disability Support Pension.

 Answers to Questions about your DSP appeal